PHASE II STUDY TO EVALUATE THE IMPACT ON BIOMARKERS OF RESVERATROL TREATMENT IN PATIENTS WITH MILD TO MODERATE

 Primary objectives are:

-1. To assess the effect of a stepped dose treatment of resveratrol on putative biomarkers of Alzheimer[Single Quote]s disease (AD) (particularly CSF total tau, but also CSF Abeta42, CSF Abeta40, and CSF phospho-tau181).
+1. To assess the effect of a stepped dose treatment of resveratrol on putative biomarkers of alzheimer's disease (aD) (particularly CSF total tau, but also CSF abeta42, CSF abeta40, and CSF phospho-tau181).

 2. To assess the safety and tolerability of treatment with resveratrol over a 12-month period in participants with mild to moderate aD as assessed by analysis of adverse events, including symptoms, abnormal findings on physical examinations, neurological examinations, standard laboratory tests and PK analysis of resveratrol and its major metabolites.